fieldtrip/website/tutorial/eventrelatedaveraging.md

 _Figure: The event related fields plotted for three conditions for sensor MLC24 using ft_singleplotER._

-To plot the topographic distribution of the data averaged over the time interval from 0.3 to 0.5 seconds use to following command
+To plot the topographic distribution of the data averaged over the time interval from 0.3 to 0.5 seconds you can use the following command:

     cfg = [];
     cfg.xlim = [0.3 0.5];